My first few weeks doing yoga weren’t exactly a walk in the park.

 And feel like an invincible, glorious, goddess-like warrior while doing it.

-Disclosure: This post contains affiliate links for my favorite yoga mat.
-An affiliate link is marked with an asterisk (*).
+Disclosure: This post contains affiliate links.
 If you purchase something via a link, I make a small commission at no extra cost to you.
 You can check out my disclosure policy for more details.

 What is yoga?